ibm-cloud-docs/transit-gateway/create-gre.md

 |**remote_gateway_ip** \n Optional  \n Forces new resource  \n string | The remote gateway IP address.
 This field only applies to `gre_tunnel` and `unbound_gre_tunnel` type connections.|
 |**remote_tunnel_ip** \n Optional \n Forces new resource  \n string | The remote tunnel IP address.
 This field only applies to `gre_tunnel` and `unbound_gre_tunnel` type connections.|
 |**zone**  \n Optional \n Forces new resource \n string | The location of the GRE tunnel.
 This field only applies to `gre_tunnel` and `unbound_gre_tunnel` type connections.|
-{: caption="Table 5.
-Terraform argument references for creating a GRE" caption-side="bottom"}
+{: caption="Terraform argument references for creating a GRE" caption-side="bottom"}

 ### Example
 {: #tg-terraform-adding-gre-connection-transit-gateway-example}